Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.2.05 =
+* New: Added a new frm_focus_first_error filter to toggle of the behavior of the auto-focus that gets triggered on the first field with an error.
+* New: Added a new frm_include_alert_role_on_field_errors filter to toggle the alert role that gets added to field errors.

 = 5.2.04 =
 * New: Defined field option data will no longer be sent to Akismet, to help improve accuracy with Akismet API.
 * Fix: Updated Elementor widget so it no longer uses the deprecated _register_controls method.